 Here’s where the reader has to judge — if there are some or a lot of confirmations on Google for that code (thus, the size-colourway combination), the box is authentic.

-However, it doesn’t mean the shoe is definitely legit — anything is possible, including a scammer taking the original box and swapping them with fake shoes.
+However, if the barcode test is passed, it doesn’t mean the pair is definitely authentic — anything is possible, including a scammer taking the original box and swapping them with fake shoes.